luzcn/dev-docs/ux-workflow.md

 - Follow the [Deploying a specific build](https://confluence.aka.lgl.grungy.us/display/UX/Deploying+a+Specific+Build), deploy to each AD.
 - Pin the build number as "prod", which should also be pinned as "stable".

+### interview summary
+Decision: Strong Inclined / Inclined / Not Inclined / Strong Not Inclined
+Summary: Couple of sentences summarizing your interview experience with this candidate Pros / Cons: 3-4 pros and cons that you observed for this candidate